Shropshire County Football League

-The Shropshire County Football League, currently known as the Salop Leisure Football League for sponsorship reasons, is an English football league.
+The Shropshire County Football League, currently known as the TJ Vickers and friends Football League for sponsorship reasons, is an English football league.
 The league has two divisions, which stand at levels 11 and 12 of the English football league system.

 Teams can be promoted from the division to either Division One of the Midland League or Division One South of the North West Counties League.
 However, this is not automatic and clubs are required to apply for promotion.

 History

 The League was founded in 2020.
 The league's inaugural season, the 2020–21 season, was curtailed due to the COVID-19 pandemic.